 Consumers also prefer live chat support over any other channel.
 41% of consumers would prefer to interact with customer support via live chat, versus 32% who would rather use telephone support, 23% who would rather use email, and 3% who would rather use social media.
 According to the study, younger consumers are more likely to choose live chat, while baby boomers tend to prefer traditional methods like phone support.

-Live chat produces greater levels of satisfaction with customer support
+Live chat produces higher levels of satisfaction with customer support

 When it comes to satisfaction with customer support experience, live chat offers the highest satisfaction levels of any channel.
 73% of customers are satisfied with their experience after engaging with customer support via live chat, compared with 61% satisfaction for email and 44% for phone.